pshaddel/fullstack-interview/SOLUTION.md

 - [x] Add Formatter and Linter and Tests to the Github CI
 - [x] Add a dot env file for the port configuration and also NODE_ENV
 - [ ] Add dockerfile for running the app inside the container
+- [ ] Use Docker Compose Watch and Dev Containers for development
 - [ ] Update dependencies

 ### Implementation Phases